 "The study of law elicits various emotions and opinions based on our independent experiences.
 At Southwestern, we were taught to see and argue both sides of an argument.
 And learning alongside such a diverse group of students makes seeing various sides of an argument truly possible.
 The professors encouraged us to state our opinions respectfully and to listen to one another.
 Attending classes filled with students who come from so many different backgrounds made my law school experience a more positive one."

 Vivian Rivera '14

-Full-Time Day Program,
+Full-Time Day Program graduate

-Attorney at Law, Early, Maslach & Sepe
+Attorney at Hartsuyker,

+Stratman, and Williams-Abrego

 A Diverse Community